-Hot Housing Market Seems To Stabilize
+Home Prices Hot Housing Market Seems To Stabilize

-Gustan Cho Associates at Loan Cabin Inc. has countless of pre-approved home buyers shopping for homes.
+Gustan Cho Associates has countless pre-approved home buyers shopping for homes.
 Some have been shopping for almost a year.
 Our home buyers were expecting a slowdown in the housing market.
 However, housing demand still remains strong.
 Due to low inventory housing prices remain strong.
 Many home buyers have canceled plans in buying a home now due to home prices increasing.
 They are either going to wait and save so they can put more money down or wait for a housing correction.
 Housing correction does not seem imminent.

 Growth Of Home Prices In The United States

 According to the S&P CoreLogic Case-Shiller U.S. National Home Price NSA Index, the growth of housing prices slowed to a 5.2% yearly gain in November 2020.
 This is down from the 5.3% in the month before.
 This accounts for the 9 divisions of the U.S. Census.